ToshioCP/Gtk4-tutorial/gfm/sec20.md

 - 1-14: `has_saved` function.
 - 10: The function `gtk_text_buffer_get_modified` returns true if the content of the buffer has been modified since the modified flag had set false.
-The flag is set to false when the buffer is generated.
+The flag is set to false when:
+  - the buffer is created.
+  - the contents of the buffer is replaced
-It is reset to false when it is replaced with a new contents from a file or it is saved to a file.
+  - the contents of the buffer is saved to a file.
 - 11-13: This function returns true if the contents of the current page has been saved and no modification has been made.
-If it returns false, then the user tries to close the current page without saving the modified contents.
+It returns false, if the current page has been modified and hasn't been saved.
 - 16-33: `has_saved_all` function.
 This function is similar to `has_saved` function.
 It returns true if all the pages have been saved.